Spaceborne-PCMs/Spaceborne-PCMs.github.io/keywordsurvey.md

 layout: template
 filename: keywordsurvey
 ---
-# Methods for collecting and processing keywords:
+# Methods for Collecting and Processing Keywords

-## Analysis of the paper search results from Institute of Electrical and Electronics Engineers (IEEE) and The Optical Society (OSA)
+## Analysis of the Paper Search Results from Institute of Electrical and Electronics Engineers (IEEE) and The Optical Society (OSA)

 In order to find the trends in research related to phase change material (PCM), a keyword search for the academic peer-reviewed papers is conducted.
 As an initial step, the paper search services of Institute of Electrical and Electronics Engineers (IEEE) and The Optical Society (OSA) are selected to collect papers related to PCM.